 “If anything happened to me, who would take care of my child?
 I don’t have a choice to be on my medicine; I want to stay alive and be around for my kids.”

 Melissa is just as happy as a newlywed can be.
 She married Derek last year and now they are pregnant with twins.
-Melissa was perinatally infected with HIV, meaning she contracted HIV from her mother when she was born, and now she is working with a PACPI case manager.
+Melissa was born with HIV, meaning she contracted HIV from her mother while she was born, and now she is working with a PACPI case manager.

 On taking medicine each day: “It was as natural to me as having hands.”